saun09/excel_standardize/README.md

 ## What Does It Do?

 This Streamlit web application allows users to:
--Upload and clean raw Excel/CSV data
+- Upload and clean raw Excel/CSV data
--Standardize messy string columns (like names / product descriptions / company names / PIN code etc.)
+- Standardize messy string columns (like names / product descriptions / company names / PIN code etc.)
--Perform clustering based on any chosen column -Generate color-coded Excel files with clusters grouped visually -Conduct various types of cluster-based data analytics -Group data across categorical columns for insights
+- Perform clustering based on any chosen column
+- Generate color-coded Excel files with clusters grouped visually
+- Conduct various types of cluster-based data analytics
+- Group data across categorical columns for insights

 ---
 ## How Does It Work?